-We have audited the financial statements of Element Materials Technology Environmental UK Limited (the 'company') for the year ended 31 December 2019 which comprise the Statement of Profit or Loss, the Statement of Financial Position and Statement of Changes in equity the related notes 1-26, including a summary of significant accounting policies.
+We have audited the financial statements of Element Materials Technology Oil & Gas UK Limited (the 'company') for the year ended 31 December 2019 which comprise the statement of profit or loss, the statement of financial position, the statement of changes in equity and notes to the financial statements; including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).